tdgroot/ansible-workstation-common/README.md

 Workstation Common
 =================================

 Common tasks for installing and configuring Fedora Workstation and MacOS.
-It's a development stack using PHP, Node.js, NGINX, MariaDB, Redis, Dnsmasq and Mailcatcher.
-All the other sugar included, such as Docker, Vagrant, VirtualBox, Wine, Atom, Google Chrome, AWS, Composer, Magerun, Spotify, Steam, and many other tweaks.
+It's a development stack using:
+- PHP
+- Node.js
+- NGINX (automatically tested and reloaded using [nginx_config_reloader](https://github.com/ByteInternet/nginx_config_reloader))
+- MariaDB
+- Redis
+- Dnsmasq
+- Mailcatcher.

+All the other sugar included, such as:
+- Docker
+- Vagrant
+- VirtualBox
+- Wine
+- Atom
+- Google Chrome
+- AWS
+- Composer
+- Magerun
+- Spotify
+- Steam
+- Many other tweaks.

 This project is tested and running on:
 - Fedora Workstation 29